 Dr. Jamie Koonce, DACM, L.Ac, Dipl.OM

 Dr. Jamie Koonce, DACM, L.Ac., Dipl.
-OM is the founder of Biohacking School and Gut Hacking School, a scientific advisor for LifeDNA supplements & skincare, a functional medicine practitioner, acupuncturist, herbalist, biohacker, yogini, and a bestselling author.
-She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and has certifications in functional medicine by Functional Medicine University and in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
+OM is the founder of Biohacking School and Gut Hacking School, a scientific advisor for LifeDNA, a functional medicine practitioner, acupuncturist, herbalist, biohacker, and a bestselling author.
+She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and has certifications in functional medicine from Functional Medicine University and in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
 She is board certified and licensed in acupuncture and Chinese Medicine.
-Dr. Jamie offers functional medicine & personalized nutrition consultations via phone and Skype for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients nationwide through CLIA certified labs, and unique insights on health and healing through her online courses, Biohacking School and Gut Hacking School.
+Dr. Jamie offers functional medicine & personalized nutrition consultations via telehealth platforms for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients in the US through CLIA certified labs, and unique insights on health and healing through her online courses, Biohacking School and Gut Hacking School.

 Learn more about my story ...